Big banks beat profit expectations but warning signs grow

-While the biggest risk ahead is that lower interest rates will pressure banks’ bottomlines in the coming months, the squeeze is already beginning.
+While the biggest risk ahead is that lower interest rates will pressure banks’ bottom lines in the coming months, the squeeze is already beginning.

 JPMorgan Chase & Co and Wells Fargo & Co both reported drops in net interest margins as they paid more for deposits.
 JPMorgan, the nation’s biggest bank, lowered its outlook for net interest income to “about $57.5 billion” in 2019 from the $58-plus billion it estimated in February.